Kentucky Court Records

 - Offenses committed against children

-To be eligible to apply for expungement,
+To be eligible to apply for expungement:

 - Five years must have passed since the completion of the sentence for the misdemeanor conviction